How Probability and Non-Probability Samples Differ

 Also, it is useful to recognize that a convenience sample is not always easy to put together.

 Convenience samples may also be matched in order to compare two groups.
 In order to use matched convenience samples, a researcher must be able to identify a counterpart for each member of the first sample.
 These counterparts are members of the second (matched) sample.
 The variables that are commonly matched include gender, age, race, ethnicity, educational attainment, place of residence, political orientation, religion, job type, and wages or salary.
 Matching these variables helps to reduce sources of bias.

 However, it is important to recognize that even careful matching may not result in samples free of bias—there is always a possibility of bias from hidden sources.

 Purposive sampling is used when the research design calls for a sample of people who exhibit particular attributes.
-Generally, these attributes are rare or unusual and are typically not distributed normally (according to a "normal curve") in the larger population.
+Generally, these attributes are rare or unusual and are typically not distributed normally (according to the "normal curve") in the larger population.
 Purposive sampling is fraught with bias, some of which occurs as a result of the methods that are used to identify the members of a purposive sample.
 For example, if the research purpose requires studying Veterans with traumatic brain injury (TBI), then the sample must consist of ex-members of the military who have sustained a traumatic brain injury, and who identify themselves accordingly and agree to participate in the study.